eyerow/scribe/README.md

 ## Usage

-You can compile `scribe` into a standalone binary and use it to create and append notes.
+You can install `scribe` into a standalone binary and use it to create and append notes.

-### Compiling to a Standalone Binary
+### Installation

-To compile the script into a standalone binary, run the following command:
+To install scribe, run the following command:

 ```
-deno task compile
+deno task install
 ```

-This will generate a binary named `scribe` that can be executed on your local machine.

 ### Write a Note

-Once compiled, you can use `scribe` to write a note:
+Once installed, you can use `scribe` to write a note:

 ```
-./scribe --note "This is my note"
+scribe "This is my note"
 ```

+You will be prompted to set a path for your notes

 ### Display Help